Luc-Bertin/PythonBlog/_posts/2020-08-22-Beginning-in-Python.md

+<u>Terminology alert here:</u> A parameter is a variable in the function definition.
+Just like in Maths.
+An argument is the passed-in value at function call for that parameter.

-for short and simple functions, one call use lambda notation
+- for short and simple functions, one call use **lambda** notation/functions

 ```python